tocoyne/CL_DEVWKS-1671/README.md

 In this lab we try not to make any assumptions about your level of experience with any of the various components (Linux, vscode, Python, etc).
 For this reason the instructions are detailed.

 Throughout the lab guide there will be images of Linux terminals.
-In some instances your machine name, or user name may not match what is in the image.
+In some instances your machine name, or username may not match what is in the image.
 As long as you are in the correct directory this should cause you no issues.

 ## Network Diagram/Lab Environment: